dobtco/wintersmith-knowledge-base/issues.md

-# Some Possibly Confusing Things
+# Some issues/possible confusing things

 - There is both a "DOBT dashboard" and the screendoor app's "dashboard" ![screenshot](https://www.dropbox.com/s/2uhl5oxl4r6kjnl/Screenshot%202014-07-17%2013.21.26.png).